 - RSTMH member Dr Michael Head is a Senior Research Fellow (Research Investments in Global study) at the University of Southampton

 A one-year subscription costs £80 (£95 if you opt to receive the journals in hard copy), discounted to £30 for those working in low- and middle-income countries and £20 for students*.
 We also offer preferential rates for multi-year subscriptions.

 Become a member today and be part of a network that saves lives and improves health around the world.

 Low- and middle-income countries: For those receiving a local salary in countries that appear in groups A and B of the Hinari list (NB: Does not include India).

 Students: For full-time registered students studying for a first or second degree, a first postdoctoral qualification or approved university diploma course of up to one year.
 Evidence of the student's status and duration of study period must be provided at the time of payment.
 The student rate is available for a maximum 3 years.

-For any any queries regarding RSTMH membership, or you wish to pay your subscription via invoice or bank transfer, please contact our Membership Manager Claire Coveney, on firstname.lastname@example.org / +44 (0)203 911 4621.
+Further information about membership can be found on our FAQ page.
+For any further queries regarding RSTMH membership, or you wish to pay your subscription via invoice or bank transfer, please contact our Membership Manager Claire Coveney, on email@example.com / +44 (0)203 911 4621.

 Join us now

 |Electronic access only (3 years)||£225.00||Buy now|

 |Electronic plus print access (1 year)||£95.00||Buy now|